Right of appearance

 -

-The court retains a discretion at common law to grant leave to persons such as police prosecutors in 4 above and to other persons who otherwise do not have a statutory right of appearance.
+The court retains a discretion at common law to grant leave to persons such as police prosecutors in point 4 above and to other persons who otherwise do not have a statutory right of appearance.

 [66-020] Criminal Procedure Act provisions